Recognize words that rhyme with clay (e.g., "Do play and clay rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with clay.").

 - Pretend money*

-Tell the children they will play with clay and practice saying words that rhyme with clay.
+Tell the children that they will play with clay as they recognize and produce words that rhyme with clay, such as tray, spray, pay, and day.

-- Give a piece of clay on a tray to each child and let them play with the clay.
+- Give each child a piece of clay on a tray and let them play with the clay, reminding the children that clay and tray rhyme.

 - Have the children mold various items out of clay to put in a pretend store.

-- Allow the children to pretend to pay for clay items in the store.
+- Allow the children to pretend to pay for clay items in the store using play money (found below).

 - Ask the children to put the clay away and spray off their trays with a spray bottle.

-- Invite the children to share what words they heard in the activity that rhyme with clay: today, play, spray, tray, away, pay.
+- Invite the children to share words they heard in the activity that rhyme with clay (support as needed).

 - Remind the children of the words they played with (clay, play, gray, spray, tray, pay).

-- Ask each child to think of a word that rhymes with clay.
+- Help each child to think of a word that rhymes with clay (support as needed).

 CCSS.ELA-LITERACY.RF.K.2.A: Recognize and produce rhyming words.